gatsbyjs/gatsby-ja/docs/contributing/triaging-github-issues/index.md

 > How do I reproduce a bug?

 Every bug report should provide details on how to reproduce the bug.
 This is so important that there's [dedicated documentation on how to create good bug reproductions](/contributing/how-to-make-a-reproducible-test-case/).
-Encourage issue authors to describe exactly how to reproduce a bug.
+Encourage Issue authors to describe exactly how to reproduce a bug.

 > How much time do I spend on an issue?

-Some issues might need more time than others and there isn’t any hard and fast rule.
-However, it's best to spend time on an issue after the relevant info and reproduction is available.
+Some Issues might need more time than others and there isn’t any hard and fast rule.
+However, it's best to spend time on an Issue after the relevant info and reproduction is available.

 > Do I have to look at Discord?